soft-eng-practicum/softdev2-resources/content/workshops/react/authentication with Firebase/_index.md

 - Go to **[Firebase](https://firebase.google.com)** and create an account.
 - Click on "Go to console" on the top right corner.
 - Click on "Add project" to create a project, and simply follow the steps on website.

+---

+## OPTIONAL: Login to firebase and install

 - Then, open your terminal in the project root and install the Firebase command-line interface (CLI):
 ```sh
 npm install -g firebase-tools
 ```
 Mac and Linux users would need to prepend this command with `sudo`.

----

-## Login to firebase and install

 - Once the Firebase CLI is installed on your computer, you should be able run:
   ```sh